 Backup considerations

-This is where multi site Hyper-V is famous for confusing people: stretched cluster with Storage Replica is not a backup.
+This is where multi-site Hyper-V is famous for confusing people: stretched cluster with Storage Replica is not a backup.
 Microsoft Learn frames Storage Replica as protecting against hardware failures, natural disasters, and planned maintenance.
 Partner documentation including the Dell EMC Azure Stack HCI stretched cluster reference makes the explicit point: stretched cluster is a disaster recovery solution that keeps a business running in the event of a site failure, but customers should still rely on application and infrastructure backup solutions to recover lost data due to user error, application corruption, or data corruption.

 Storage Replica is data synchronization.
 If somebody deletes a critical file on the primary, that delete replicates to the secondary.
 If ransomware encrypts the primary, the encryption replicates.
 Storage Replica gives you a live copy at the other site, not a point in time recovery target.

-The proper data protection layering for multi site Hyper-V:
+The proper data protection layering for multi-site Hyper-V:

-• Stretch or cluster to cluster replication for site DR (covered in this article)
+- Stretch or cluster-to-cluster replication for site DR (covered in this article)

-• VSS based backup product for point in time recovery (covered in article 7)
+- VSS based backup product for point in time recovery (covered in article 7)

-• Immutable backup repository (hardened repo, object lock storage) for ransomware recovery
+- Immutable backup repository (hardened repo, object lock storage) for ransomware recovery

-• Tested restore procedures, not just tested backup procedures
+- Tested restore procedures, not just tested backup procedures

 All four layers belong in the design.
 None of them substitutes for the others.

-The multi site mistakes that bite you later
+The multi-site mistakes that bite you later

 Treating Storage Replica replication as backup